 - Choosing the perfect hotel based on amenities and location.

 - Comparing hotel prices between different search engines (like hotels.com, booking.com).

-- Finding the lowest airfare among several various search engines (like travelocity.com) and airline websites.
+- Finding the lowest airfare among various search engines (like travelocity.com) and airline websites.

 - Pay attention to reviews and recommendations: Leisure travelers listen to family, friends, colleagues, and online reviews for guidance.
 They report that they will not choose a hotel with many negative reviews, even if the price is low.

-- Search for packages and specials: Most leisure travelers look for hotels that provide them with incentives to stay there.
+- Search for packages and specials: Most leisure travelers seek hotels that incentivize them to stay there.
 (Some typical amenities include free breakfasts, coffee and water, and leisure activities).

 - Desire extra on-site hotel facilities: Leisure travelers seek hotels that offer pools, fitness areas, and restaurants.
 They are less concerned with in-room amenities than business travelers.